adanielssr/merchant-offers/README.md

 # Scope
 Merchant Offers is a project for creating simple offers by a Merchant.
+It exposes a RESTful service with POST on path /offers.

 This project makes use of multiple types of technology such us:
 - [Spring Framework](https://spring.io/) (Spring data, Spring boot)